 - Include an extra A$50 to cover the bank fees charged for processing telegraphic transfer payments (TT, wire remittance).

-If you submit a new application before the relevant deadline, your Advanced Standing application will still be assessed; however, you may not receive confirmation of the amount of credit granted before you enrol.
+If you submit a new application too late, your credit application will still be assessed, but you may not receive confirmation of the amount of credit granted in your Letter of Offer or before you enrol.

 This is an official document that confirms your place with us.
 You will need it when you apply for your student visa, your Overseas Student Health Cover (OSHC) and for other administrative processes.